The Connective Parenting Hub

 After all that’s what parenting is all about isn’t it?

-You don’t need to be struggling or at crisis point to benefit from the hub, We can offer every parent support and useful resources.
+You don’t need to be struggling or at crisis point to benefit from the hub, We can offer every parent support and useful resources to allow them to parent confidentially and to support their children to thrive.

 The hub has at its heart the principles of Non-Violent Resistance (NVR).
 NVR focuses on developing the relationship between the parent and the child, by raising your presence as the parent.